Last updated: 16 June 2026

 You acknowledge that:

-The Service, including its design, features, and content, is owned by us and protected by intellectual property laws.
-You may not copy, modify, distribute, or reverse engineer any part of the Service without our written permission.
+The Service, including its design, features and content, is owned by us and protected by intellectual property laws.
+You may not copy, modify, distribute or reverse engineer any part of the Service without our written permission.
 Your institution retains ownership of all student data entered into the Service.
+Processing of that data is governed by the Data Processing Agreement between your institution and us.

 We strive to maintain high availability of the Service but do not guarantee uninterrupted access.
 We may temporarily suspend the Service for maintenance, updates, or in response to security concerns.
 We will make reasonable efforts to provide advance notice of planned maintenance.